traez/mern-app-setup-and-deploy/README.md

-# freeCodeCamp's MERN Stack Book Store Project (Frontend)
+# Anjan Shomodder's setup and deploy fullstack(MERN) application Project

-This is a solution to the [freeCodeCamp's MERN Stack Book Store Project (Frontend)](https://www.youtube.com/watch?v=-42K44A1oMA).
+This is a solution to the [Anjan Shomodder's setup and deploy fullstack(MERN) application Project](https://www.youtube.com/watch?v=ME3tMy5Q2qo).
 I'm testing my hand creating very simple (follow along) projects for now to get familiar with the matter.

 ## Table of contents